zukunft/zukunft.com/docs/code_functions_all.md

         \-- verb_list - create an empty list, which needs no message; a caller with an api json message
     \-- reset
         \-- data_object - init the data object vars and set the lists based on the given api json
-    \-- input_valid
-        \-- sandbox_code_id - besides the base checks the phrase type may only be changed by a user that is allowed to s et
     \-- to_url_array
         \-- sandbox_typed - @return array parent url array extended with the type id
 \-- api